Graded $p$-polar rings and the homology of $\Omega^n\Sigma^nX$: Graded -polar algebras Graded p-polar algebras

 \section{\texorpdfstring{Graded $p$-polar algebras}{Graded p-polar algebras}}

 We begin the study of $p$-polar $k$-algebras with some observations and examples.

-\begin{remark} A graded $p$-polar $k$-algebra $A$ does not supply a map $A^{\otimes_k p} \to A$ -- only elements of the same degree can be multiplied together.
-In particular, a graded $p$-polar $k$-algebra is not a $p$-polar $k$-algebra when one forgets the grading. \end{remark}
+A graded $p$-polar $k$-algebra $A$ does not supply a map $A^{\otimes_k p} \to A$ -- only elements of the same degree can be multiplied together.
+It will be useful to consider this stronger notion as well.